BaselLaserMouse/LaserControl/README.md

 ## Features
 * The AOM control is linked to laser wavelength and automatically adjusts AOM frequency and RF power as wavelength alters.
-* Laser GUI can be started from the View menu in ScanImage.
+* Laser GUI can be started from the View menu in ScanImage. (see below)
 * Laser GUI updating is suspended during ScanImage acquisition to avoid pausing display.